-In 2013, TPC developed an income concept called “expanded cash income” (ECI) for the purpose of distributional analysis.
+In 2013, TPC developed an income concept called “expanded cash income” (ECI) for the purpose of distributional analysis.[xix]
 We construct ECI to be a broad measure of pre-tax income, and we use it both to rank tax units in our distribution tables and to calculate effective tax rates.
 We define ECI to be adjusted gross income (AGI) plus:

 IV.
 Estimating Revenue, Distributional, and Incentive Effects of Tax Proposals

-We use the TPC tax model to estimate the revenue, distributional, and incentive effects of tax policy proposals.
+We use the tax model to estimate the revenue, distributional, and incentive effects of tax policy proposals.
 We measure the incentive effects of a policy proposal by calculating the effective marginal individual income tax rate on various forms of income.

 A. Revenue Estimates

 Second, we assume that sales of capital assets respond to changes in the tax rate on capital gains.
-For long-term capital gains realizations, our elasticity varies with the tax rate and is approximately -0.7 at a tax rate of 20 percent.
-We use a higher elasticity for the first two years after a change in the capital gains rate; the short-term elasticity is approximately -1.1 at a tax rate of 20 percent.
-These elasticities match those that JCT describes in an early publication outlining its estimating methodology.[xiii]
-Although JCT has not published the specific taxable income or capital gains elasticities that it now uses, TPC's behavioral assumptions appear broadly similar to those that JCT currently uses.[xxiii]
+For long-term capital gains realizations, our elasticity varies with the tax rate and is approximately -0.70 at a tax rate of 20 percent.
+We use a higher elasticity for the first two years after a change in the capital gains rate; the short-term elasticity is approximately -1.10 at a tax rate of 20 percent.
+These elasticities match those described in an early publication outlining JCT estimating methodology.[xxii]
+Although JCT has not published the specific taxable income or capital gains elasticities that it now uses, based on published revenue estimates, TPC's behavioral assumptions appear broadly similar to those that JCT currently uses.[xxiii]

 B. Distribution Estimates

-Of all the metrics we calculate and report in our standard distribution tables, we believe the most informative may be the percentage change in after-tax income.
+Of all the metrics we calculate and report in our standard distribution tables, we believe the most informative is the percentage change in after-tax income.
 A tax cut that gives everyone the same percentage increase in after-tax income leaves the relative distribution of after-tax income unchanged.
-A tax cut that increases after-tax income proportionately more for lower- than for higher-income taxpayers will make the tax system more progressive (or less regressive).
+A tax cut that increases after-tax income proportionately more for lower-income than for higher-income taxpayers will make the tax system more progressive (or less regressive).
 One that increases after-tax income more for higher-income taxpayers than for lower-income taxpayers will make the tax system less progressive (or more regressive).